jssql1234/docs-sqlpay/docs/integration/vision/task/manager_view/quest.md

 sidebar_position: 4
 ---

-Quest detail will be same as the assignment or target details based on whether it's a target or assignment quest.
+Quest details are the same as the Assignment or Target details, depending on whether the Quest is an *Assignment-type* or *Target-type* mission.

-For more information, can refer as below:
+For more information, refer below:
 - [**Target**](target.md)
 - [**Assignment**](assignment.md)